jvaisaonna/state-based-lww-element-graph/README.md

 Throw an error when `vertex` are not exist in the graph

 #### Method: `findAllPaths(from, to, visited = [], allPaths = [])`: Array

+Return an array which contains all possible paths

 | Parameter | Type                    | Required | Default |
 | --------- | ----------------------- | -------- | ------- |